 - Animal foods that have received growth hormones, antibiotics, and foods that target unnatural obesity for the specific animal.
 Various unneeded chemicals.

 - Plant foods are grown under conditions that impair product quality.
-Such food has undergone chemical spraying or harmful biological treatment, growing produce in untreated wastewater and growing in poor soil that is not suitable for the specific crop.
+Such food has undergone chemical spraying or harmful biological treatment, growing produce in untreated wastewater and poor soil unsuitable for the specific crop.

 - Food packed in tin cans (leaking), smoked food.
 (Smoking may contain unhealthy chemicals)